Chacho104/proday_web/README.md

 ```
 This will still spin up a local development server, but serve an optimized, production-ready application.
 Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the optimized application.

+Note that you will need to authenticate (email and password for now) to access and use the app.

 ### Backend Requirement

 Before running the application, ensure the backend system is set up and running.
-The backend provides the data necessary for the app to function.
-Please refer to the backend repository for instructions on how to set it up and start it.
+The backend provides the data and business logic necessary for the app to function.
+Please refer to the backend repository (proday_api) for instructions on how to set it up and start it.

 ## Key Dependencies

 This project uses several key dependencies to enhance functionality and streamline development:

 1. **Formik**: Simplifies form management and state handling.
-2. **Yup**: Provides schema validation for forms, ensuring robust data input handling.
+2. **Zod**: Provides schema validation for forms, ensuring robust data input handling and validation.
 3. **Tailwind CSS**: Enables rapid and responsive styling with a utility-first CSS framework.
 4. **React Context API**: Manages global state efficiently, allowing shared state across the application.